The Gymnosperm Database

 Taxonomic notes

-Type: From the border of northern Laos and Vietnam (“Son La and Houaphan provinces border”), 2013.11.12, L. Averyanov et al. CPC 6992; the initial discovery was in late 2011 by Vietnamese geologists working in the area (Averyanov et al. 2017).
+Type: From the border of northern Laos and VietNam (“Son La and Houaphan provinces border”), 2013.11.12, L. Averyanov et al. CPC 6992; the initial discovery was in late 2011 by Vietnamese geologists working in the area (Averyanov et al. 2017).
 Syn.
 P. armandii auct. non Franch.
 (Phan et al. 2013), P. fenzeliana auct. non Hand.-Mazz.
 (Businský 2004), P. armandii Franchet subsp. xuannhaensis L.K.
 Phan (Phan Ke Loc et al. 2014a, b).
 In describing this new white pine, Averyanov et al. (2014) state "this new species probably has some relation to the variable complex of P. fenzeliana Hand.-Mazz. and P. armandii Franch." but it seems a clearer understanding must await molecular study.
 Meanwhile, species status seems to be widely accepted, perhaps partly due to the exceptionally complete study and documentation of this new taxon as provided by Averyanov et al. (2017).

 For more discussion of systematics relative to other species in subsection Strobus, see Phylogeny of East Asian white pines.